erikalveflo/parallella-remapper/README.md

-# parallella-remapping
+# parallella-remapper
-A simulated annealing based remapper for the Parallella board
+A simulated annealing based remapper for the [Parallella](http://www.parallella.org/) board.